The best legal structure for a cooperation

 1. How long will the cooperation last?

 Are you going to work together once, temporarily, or indefinitely?
 A partnership agreement (in Dutch) can be interesting for a one-off assignment or temporary partnership.
 These have fewer formalities and costs.
 Both your companies remain independent.
 If it is a partnership for an indefinite period, it can be beneficial to set up a new company.
-For example, if you develop a new product in co-creation (in Dutch) with customers and other entrepreneurs.
+For example, if you develop a new product in (in Dutch) with customers and other entrepreneurs.
 A new company gives structure to the collaboration and direction to your plans.

 2. Set up a new business?